ZanichelliEditore/idp-extension/readme.md

 # Zanichelli IDP Laravel Extension packages

+This is Laravel package to use with laravel-jwt-idp (Github: https://github.com/ZanichelliEditore/laravel-jwt-idp).

 ## How to integrate package in your project

 ### Step 1 - Install by Composer